Assault

 Note - that a person convicted of simple assault in Tennessee may also be required to pay restitution, which is reimbursing the alleged victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.

-What is the Average Aggravated Assault Sentence in Tennessee?
+Is Aggravated Assault a Felony in Tennessee?

-Aggravated assault is a more serious type of assault and is a felony in Tennessee, a person commits aggravated assault if they:
+Aggravated assault is a more serious type of assault and is a felony in Tennessee.
+A person commits aggravated assault if they:

-• intentionally, knowingly, or recklessly cause serious physical injury to another person;
+• Intentionally, knowingly, or recklessly cause serious physical injury to another person;

-• intentionally or knowingly attempt to cause physical injury by strangulation;
+• Intentionally or knowingly attempt to cause physical injury by strangulation;

-• are a parent or guardian of a child or a guardian of an adult and fail or refuse to protect the child or adult from an aggravated assault or aggravated child abuse;
+• Are a parent or guardian of a child or a guardian of an adult and fail or refuse to protect the child or adult from an aggravated assault or aggravated child abuse;

-• intentionally or knowingly cause or attempt to cause bodily injury to another; or commit or attempt to commit an assault while under an order, diversion, or probation agreement that prohibits such actions; or
+• Intentionally or knowingly cause or attempt to cause bodily injury to another; or commit or attempt to commit an assault while under an order, diversion, or probation agreement that prohibits such actions; or

-• intentionally cause physical injury to a public employee or transit system worker (private or public) while the person is performing their duties.
+• Intentionally cause physical injury to a public employee or transit system worker (private or public) while the person is performing their duties.

-Also note that anyone who commits a simple assault while using or displaying a deadly weapon has committed an aggravated assault.
+Also, note that anyone who commits a simple assault while using or displaying a deadly weapon has committed an aggravated assault.
 The law considers serious bodily injury as more than a minor injury like a cut, scrape, or bruise.
 It involves significant harm such as a broken bone, disfigurement, loss of a limb, or an injury requiring surgery or hospitalization.

 An aggravated assault is penalized variably due to the circumstances: